 For a child to reach their full educational achievement, a high level of school attendance is essential.
 Children with poor attendance are disadvantaged in many ways: not only will their academic performance be affected, their ability to form friendships, self-esteem and confidence can also suffer.

 We will consistently work towards a goal of 100% attendance for all children.
-Of course, we understand that absence due to illness is sometimes unavoidable, but we expect all pupils to maintain an attendance rate of at least 97% (our average from last year).
+Of course, we understand that absence due to illness is sometimes unavoidable, but we expect all pupils to maintain an attendance rate of at least 97% (our average during a typical year).
 This means an average of less than 1 day off each month.